Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experiment results

-\textbf{Time series length}: To investigate the effect of satellite image time series length on performance, we tested the proposed network with different settings for $T$.
-For the change loss and MTI module, the maximum number of edges (i.e., dense edge setting) for a given $T$ was used (see Equation \ref{eq:comb}).
-However, it should be noted that for lengths $T=3$ and $T=2$, the edge settings dense are equivalent to cyclic and adjacent, respectively.
-The results of this experiment (Figure \ref{fig:ablation_3}) show that adding intermediate images has a positive impact on bi-temporal change detection performance.
-Specifically, while the proposed method performed worse for $T=2$ compared to SOTA methods (Table \ref{tab:quan_results_sn7}), our model outperforms these methods, including multi-temporal change detection methods, at longer time series lengths.
-Therefore, it effectively uses multi-temporal information to improve change detection performance.
+\textbf{Time series length}: To investigate the effect of SITS length on performance, we tested the proposed network with different settings for $T$ on SpaceNet 7.
+Additionally, we compared self-attention and LSTM for sequence modeling in the TFR module.
+The maximum number of edges (i.e., dense edge setting) was used across all $T$ settings in the change loss (see Equation \ref{eq:comb}).
+The segmentation loss was enabled, whereas the MTI module was disabled.
+It should be noted that for lengths $T=3$ and $T=2$, the edge settings dense are equivalent to cyclic and adjacent, respectively.
+Fig. \ref{fig:ablation_3} shows the results of this experiment for bi-temporal change detection (Fig. \ref{fig:ablation_3_flcd}), continuous change detection (Fig. \ref{fig:ablation_3_contcd}), and segmentation (Fig. \ref{fig:ablation_3_seg}).
+The bi-temporal results show that adding intermediate images improves change detection performance.
+However, performance saturates at $T=5$ and even decreases for the recurrent sequence model at $T=6$.
+Segmentation performance generally also increases with time series length until $T=5$.
+In contrast, the continuous change detection task increases in difficulty with time series length, since the temporal gap between adjacent image pairs in the time series decreases.
+Consequently, continuous change detection performance tends to decrease at longer time series lengths.
+Regarding the sequence model comparison, our network achieved better bi-temporal change detection performance using the recurrent model in the TFR module, except for the longest time series length ($T=6$).
+However, performance differences are below 5.5 \% across all time series lengths.
+On the other hand, self-attention outperformed the recurrent model for the continuous change detection and segmentation tasks.
+The largest performance gains in both cases were observed for the longest time series lengths (i.e., $T=5$ and $T=6$).